Choosing keywords for your chiropractic website

-I recently sat down with Dr. Danielle Eaton of Aligned Women to explore search engine optimization tips for chiropractors on her podcast.
+I recently sat down with Dr. Danielle Angela on the Health and Wellness Practitioners Podcast to explore search engine optimization tips for chiropractor clinic websites on her podcast.
 We quickly found that we have a lot in common in our approaches to supporting clients, including defining your unique niche in order to implement an effective chiropractic marketing strategy.
 An effective website of course is a big part of this, and we did a deep dive into some key tips on websites and SEO for chiropractors.

 While our conversation focused on the online marketing needs of chiropractors, really the tips shared here apply to all wellness practitioners.
 Have a listen!

 SEO, or search engine optimization, is the process of formatting your website content both on the front end and behind-the-scenes so that Google and other search engines know what you do and can include you in the search engine rankings.
 Since Google can’t sit down with you for tea to find out how awesome you are, your SEO settings are one of the best ways that you can communicate your areas of expertise to Google.